JaylenGarner/Jargon/Documentation/Backend/README.md

     }
     ```

-## Create a Server
+## Create a Public Server

-Creates and returns a new Server.
+Creates and returns a new Public Server.

+* Attribute 'public' should default to true *

 - Require Authentication: true
 - Request